shawn-nyk/tp/docs/DeveloperGuide.md

 #### Use case: UC11 - Delete an application

-* Similar to deleting a company except user is deleting an application.
+* Similar to UC02 - deleting a company except user is deleting an application.

 #### Use case: UC12 - Edit an application

-* Similar to editing a company except user is editing an application.
+* Similar to UC03 - editing a company except user is editing an application.

 #### Use case: UC13 - View an application

-* Similar to viewing an company except  user is viewing an application.
+* Similar to UC04 - viewing a company except  user is viewing an application.

 #### Use case: UC14 - Find applications

-* Similar to finding companies except user is finding applications.
+* Similar to UC05 - finding companies except user is finding applications.

 #### Use case: UC15 - List all applications

-* Similar to listing all companies except user is listing all applications.
+* Similar to UC06 - listing all companies except user is listing all applications.

 #### Use case: UC16 - Add user profile item

-* Similar to adding a company except user is adding a user profile item.
+* Similar to UC01 - adding a company except user is adding a user profile item.

 #### Use case: UC17 - Delete a user profile item

-* Similar to deleting a company except user is deleting a user profile item.
+* Similar to UC02 - deleting a company except user is deleting a user profile item.

 #### Use case: UC18 - Edit a user profile item

-* Similar to editing a company except user is editing a user profile item.
+* Similar to UC03 - editing a company except user is editing a user profile item.

 #### Use case: UC19 - View a user profile item

-* Similar to viewing a company except  user is viewing a user profile item.
+* Similar to UC04 - viewing a company except  user is viewing a user profile item.

 #### Use case: UC20 - Find user profile items

-* Similar to finding companies except user is finding user profile items.
+* Similar to UC05 - finding companies except user is finding user profile items.

 #### Use case: UC21 - List all user profile items

-* Similar to listing all companies except user is listing all user profiles items.
+* Similar to UC06 - listing all companies except user is listing all user profiles items.

 #### Use case: UC22 - Match skills in user profile to internship requirements

 #### Use case: UC23 - Switch tabs

+Guarantees: InternHunter switches to the queried tab.

 **MSS**